vedant-asati/WeatherFlow/README.md

 Reads from the Redis Stream and writes to InfluxDB.

 **Consumer (`consumer.ts`)**

 - Uses Redis `XREADGROUP` with a named consumer group (`processor-group`)
+- Consumer name defaults to `processor-{hostname}` — unique per instance, enabling horizontal scaling via multiple processor replicas sharing the same group
 - On startup, first reads with `"0"` to drain any pending (unacknowledged) messages from before a crash — ensures no data loss on restart
 - Then switches to `">"` for new messages
-- `XACK` is only sent after a successful InfluxDB write — if the write fails, the message stays pending and gets redelivered
+- `XACK` is sent after the InfluxDB write is enqueued (not after flush).
+Crash within the 1s flush window may lose up to 1s of data — acceptable for telemetry.
+Reprocessed messages on restart are safe due to InfluxDB idempotency.
+- Exponential backoff (up to 30s) kicks in after 5 consecutive write failures — prevents tight-looping during InfluxDB outages

 **InfluxDB Writer (`influx-writer.ts`)**

 - Connects to InfluxDB using `@influxdata/influxdb-client`
 - Batches writes: flushes every 1 second or when 100 points accumulate — more efficient than one write per point
 - Each point uses `recorded_at` as the timestamp — this is the actual observation time from Open-Meteo, not the ingestion time